Have a question?

 Should I use a manual or automated system?

 Manually calculating OEE is a great way to start – we highly recommend it.
 You can start with pen and paper or a simple spreadsheet.
 Performing manual OEE calculations helps to reinforce underlying concepts and provides a richer understanding of OEE.
 And it’s not hard – only three pieces of data are needed to calculate OEE (Total Parts, Ideal Cycle Time, and Planned Production Time).
-With two additional pieces of data (Operating Time and Good Parts) you can also calculate Availability, Performance, and Quality.
+With two additional pieces of data (Run Time and Good Parts) you can also calculate Availability, Performance, and Quality.
 We strongly recommend calculating OEE with Availability, Performance, and Quality to get a complete picture of your losses.

 Once you understand OEE, there are very strong benefits to moving to automated OEE data collection (e.g. using the Vorne XL Productivity Appliance™).
 These benefits include significantly improved downtime accuracy, detailed information on slow cycles and minor stops, real-time metrics and analytics, easy access to historical data, real-time plant floor visual alerts, richer reporting, etc.